Pedestrian struck, killed by tow truck in downtown New Orleans - NewsBreak

 Man found dead on New Orleans train tracks had been shot multiple times, police say

-A homicide investigation began on Wednesday (Nov.
-16) after New Orleans police say a man originally appearing to have died after being struck by a train was discovered to have been shot multiple times.
+NEW ORLEANS (WGNO) — A homicide investigation began on Wednesday (Nov.
+16) after New Orleans police say a man originally appearing to have been struck by a train was found with multiple gunshot wounds.
+The New Orleans Police Department announced the location of the unidentified man’s body shortly after...

 WDSU